mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-8-11.gif">
 </details><br>

-#### Site Owner

-12. As a site owner, I want users to be able to see a list of my services and quickly contact me to request pricing.
+13. As a player, I want to see notifications and visual cues indicating when all of a player's ships have been sunk and which player has won the game

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|